1Password/onepassword-operator/README.md

 **Create Kubernetes Secret for OP_CONNECT_TOKEN**

-"Create a Connect token for the operator and save it as a Kubernetes Secret:
+Create a Connect token for the operator and save it as a Kubernetes Secret:

 ```bash
 kubectl create secret generic onepassword-token --from-literal=token=<OP_CONNECT_TOKEN>"
 ```

-If you do not have a token for the operator, you can generate a token and save it to kubernetes with the following command:
+If you do not have a token for the operator, you can generate a token and save it to Kubernetes with the following command:

 ```bash
 kubectl create secret generic onepassword-token --from-literal=token=$(op create connect token <server> op-k8s-operator --vault <vault>)